OParl/liboparl/README.md

 liboparl
 ========
-liboparl is a client library for [OParl](https://github.com/OParl/spec).
-It is based on glib to to easily integrate into other applications using gobject introspections.
+liboparl is a client library for [OParl](https://github.com/OParl/spec) that is easily integratable in various programming languages using gobject introspections.

 Features
 --------